See exclusive deals in your area

 Like the A4 before it, the S4 is sharpened from the last generation, with a lower nose and raised headlights, and sharper creases along the sides.
 The hood’s shunt lines are hidden by a deeply pressed crease in the body panels and helps the S4 achieve a more serious look.
 Standard LED headlights help frame the car’s arrival; wispy, but pronounced, boomerang lights look better than their S5 counterparts.

 Along the sides, the S4 gets a deeper crease in the body that doesn’t read big under showroom lights, but does on the road.
-With just a bright disk in the sky projecting one source of light overhead, the S4’s body line casts a bigger shadow along the profile that allays our concern that Audi stylists were lazy (or, perhaps lazier).
+With just a bright disk in the sky projecting one source of light overhead (aka the sun), the S4’s body line casts a bigger shadow along the profile that allays our concern that Audi stylists were lazy (or, perhaps lazier).

 The S4’s interior is subdued, with the same hewn approach as the outside.
 Deep comfortable buckets are accented by diamond-quilting patterns; the door inserts are shod with Alcantara and red contrast stitching; the instrument panel and center console are streamlined with available carbon-fiber inlays.